mekaron/articles/agilecontent/theproblemwithlsps.md

 bizarre situatie: project management en zelfs software wordt verdisconteerd in de prijs van de vertaling => no incentive for clients to improve anything as it will not have any effect on the translation costs: why invest in improvements when there is not ROI, apart from higher time to market, which they promised they'd take care of, right?

 Hoe dan wel?

-* companies to take ownership of the translation process.
+* companies to take ownership of the translation process and have identical processes for working with freelancers or LSPs

-=> clients
+* companies to align or integrate it with the process it belongs to and to use the same project management tool for translation as for the process translation belongs to

+* take out middle man when it comes to project management

+* companies to work Lean and apply continuous improvement, improve what must be improved

+* Building an infrastructure with best of breed tooling, where project management, workflow automation and TMS is separated xcn
+* LSPs to deliver - if anything
+- advice on how to run processes yourself
-* LSPs to deliver translator management, not project management
+- translator management, not project management

-*
+What will happen:
+-

+Either LSPs will make the change, or the clients will.
+It's up to you.

+Do you want to know how to take ownership of your translation process and really deliver to your multilingual users what they need, at the time they need it and at the costs they are willing to pay for it?
+CALL ME